Sifting #1- THRICE

 At first the rumble was low- a hopeful rumour here, a one-off benefit show there.
 Then the noise built- there was a summer of sneaking onto festival bills and a photo of what looked decidedly like a recording studio.
 Now it’s confirmed– the hiatus is over, an album is due this year, Thrice are back.
 But before new Thrice finally arrives, let’s talk about old Thrice.
-From worst to first.
+It’s the first of series of features ranking a band’s entire back catalogue from worst to first!

 IDENTITY CRISIS (2000): There are no bad Thrice albums but picking the least good one is easy.
 Oh sure, there is a hint of promise in the California quartet’s turn-of-the-century debut, plenty of youthful energy, but pretty much zero signposts towards the band they would become.
 Never let anyone tell you that this record is buried treasure, at best it captures a group of good friends kicking out their jams as fast and as optimistically as possible and albums just like it are released every week by bands hoping, still hoping, for a miracle.
 The metal licks, the rat-a-tat pop-punk drums and the blatant hero worship (Hot Water Music could probably have launched legal action) all add up to make this the least accomplished and interesting Thrice album by some margin.
 It was the spark of a thrilling flame but the band probably knew they could do better the day they released it.